nebuly-ai/nos/docs/automatic-gpu-partitioning.md

 Please note that:
-* as for MIG resources, each container is supposed to request at most one MPS device: if a container needs more resources, then it should ask for a larger, single device as opposed to multiple smaller devices.
+* as for MIG resources, each container is supposed to request at most one MPS device: if a container needs more resources, then it should ask for a larger, single device as opposed to multiple smaller devices
+* the computing resources of a GPU are equally shared among all its MPS resources
 * the output of `nvidia-smi` run inside a container requesting MPS resources still shows the whole memory of the respective GPU.
 Nevertheless, the container is only able to access the amount of memory of the MPS slice it requested, which is specified by the environment variable `CUDA_MPS_PINNED_DEVICE_MEM_LIMIT`.